-Paper wasps are often confused with yellow jackets, as they are very similar in coloration and markings.
-Like yellow jackets, they have bright yellow and black stripes on their abdomen.
-However, they are typically larger and slimmer than yellow jackets, around one inch in length compared to yellow jacket’s half an inch.
+Paper wasps are social insects that do form colonies.
+They are often confused with yellow jackets because of their similar coloration and markings.
+Both have bright yellow and black stripes on, but paper wasps are typically larger and slimmer than yellow jackets.